 You’ll find drop bars on more dedicated road bikes aimed at speed rather than all-out comfort.
 Again, there are a few different designs available.

-How do my gears work?
+How do the gears on my bike work?

 Your gears convert your input at the cranks into an output at the back wheel.
 Your cadence (how quickly you are pedalling) is converted into different speeds at your back wheel depending on whether you are in a high or low gear.

 Your gear development – how far your bike moves with each pedal stroke – is typically described in gear inches i.e. how many inches your bike will roll forward with each full rotation of your cranks.

 Gear inches can give you a good idea of how hard or easy the gears are, with ranges around 20 inches being easy, 70 inches being medium and above 100 inches getting quite hard.